Do-It-Yourself Credit Repair: The Essential Guide

 FICO Scores

-Different credit scoring models are used for credit scores, but the FICO score is the most popular one used by lenders and credit card companies.
+Among various credit scoring models, FICO scores are the most widely utilized by lenders and credit card companies.
 FICO credit scores range from 300-850.

 Payment History